-The Division recognizes that in following the curriculum prescribed by the province that students will be studying controversial issues.
+The Division recognizes that in following the curriculum prescribed by the province, students will be studying controversial issues.
 The study of such issues may benefit in preparing students to participate responsibly in a democratic and pluralistic society.
-Such study is to provide opportunities to develop student capacities to think clearly, to reason logically, to open-mindedly and respectfully examine the different points of view, and to reach sound judgements.
+Such study is to provide opportunities to develop student capacities to think clearly, reason logically, and open-mindedly and respectfully examine the different points of view, and reach sound judgements.

-A controversial issue is a topic which is publicly sensitive and on which there is no consensus of values or belief.
+A controversial issue is a topic that is publicly sensitive and on which there is no consensus of values or beliefs.
 As a result, diverse opinions, distinct differences and varying interpretations may result in sincere disagreement.

 - Information regarding controversial issues is to present differing points of view to the extent that: